jenkinsci/datadog-plugin/README.md

 ##### HTTP forwarding

-1. Select the radio button next to **Use Datadog API URL and Key to report to Datadog** (selected by default).
+1. Select the radio button next to **Use Datadog site and API key to report to Datadog** (selected by default).
+2. Select your [Datadog site][21] in the **Pick a site** dropdown.
-2. Paste your [Datadog API key][4] in the `API Key` textbox on the Jenkins configuration screen.
-If you would like to store your API key with the [Credentails Manager][18], create a Credential for the API key and select that credential in the `Datadog API Key (Select from Credentials)` dropdown.
+3. Paste your [Datadog API key][4] in the `API Key` textbox on the Jenkins configuration screen.
+If you would like to store your API key with the [Credentails Manager][18], create a Credential for the API key and select that credential in the `Select from credentials` dropdown.
-3. Test your Datadog API key by using the `Test Key` button on the Jenkins configuration screen directly below the API key textbox.
+4. Test your Datadog API key by using the `Test Key` button on the Jenkins configuration screen directly below the API key textbox.
-4. (optional) Enter the hostname of the Jenkins server in the Advanced tab to include it with the events.
+5. (optional) Enter the hostname of the Jenkins server in the Advanced tab to include it with the events.
-5. (optional) Enter your [Datadog Log Intake URL][15] and select "Enable Log Collection" in the Advanced tab.
+6. (optional) Enter your [Datadog Log Intake URL][15] and select "Enable Log Collection" in the Advanced tab.
-6. (optional) Select "Enable CI Visibility", optionally configuring your CI Instance name.
+7. (optional) Select "Enable CI Visibility", optionally configuring your CI Instance name.
-7. Save your configuration.
+8. Save your configuration.

 ##### Datadog Agent forwarding